secretGeek/today-i-learned-staging/concepts/list_of_potentially_useful_concepts.md

 - Wicked Problem
 - Winner Takes All
 - Winning Hearts and Minds
-- Wisdom of the crowd, collective intelligence, crowd sourcing, stone soup
+- Wisdom of the crowd, collective intelligence, crowd sourcing, stone soup - v group think, none of us is as dumb as all of us, design by committee
+- XY Problem
+- YAGNI
 - Yerkes Dodson Curve; Eustress
 - Zawinski's law/Greenspuns law (expand to read email, contain lisp)
 - Zero sum (situation), v Win-Win or non-zero sum, "grow the pie"